 9. Read your work aloud.
 This forces you to slow down and hear the difference between what you wrote and what you meant to write.

-We are pleased to offer more information about proofing your own work and making a living in the proofreading industry.
-Writer’s Relief can proofread, format, and market your writing to literary journals, magazines, and book agents.
+We are pleased to offer more information about proofing your own work.
+If you don’t want to go it alone, Writer’s Relief can proofread, format, and market your writing to literary journals, magazines, and book agents.